jennyquinto/my-full-stack-project/README.md

 - - Webpack CLI package provides the command to control the library

 - Loaders to transform the jsx extension code into what react understands
+- Babel transform a few of the modern JavaScript features that are not yet supported natively in all browsers

+- Nodemon package can monitor the project's files and auto restart node when changes are saved to disk